Main Content Region

 Reviewed By: Administrative Council on

-Approved By: President Karnig on
+Approved By: Albert K. Karnig, President on

 Each request for an electronic billboard posting will be considered on its own merits.
 Submission of information to the Office of Strategic Communication will not constitute a commitment to publicize an event or activity on the marquee.
-The required Marquee Request Form for an event to be posted on the marquee should not circumvent proper submittal of a lease and/or space reservation agreement for use of campus facilities as outlined in the Facility Use Policy.
-The Office of Strategic Communication reserves the right to determine whether an event is sufficiently newsworthy to warrant a posting on the electronic billboard.
+The required Marquee Request Form for an event to be posted on the marquee should not circumvent the proper submittal of a lease and/or space reservation agreement for the use of campus facilities as outlined in the Facility Use Policy

-The Office of Strategic Communication will coordinate with a variety of campus offices and committees that plan and organize university activities and events, including, but not limited to, the Associated Students, Inc.; the art, music and theatre arts departments; Athletics, the Office of Student Engagement; Housing and Residential Education; and the Santos Manuel Student Union.
+The Office of Strategic Communication will coordinate with a variety of campus offices and committees that plan and organize university activities and events, including, but not limited to, the Associated Students, Inc.; the art, music and theatre arts departments; Athletics, Office of Student Engagement; Housing and Residential Life; and the Santos Manuel Student Union.

 Moreover, the Office of Strategic Communication may be required to limit events publicity to major attractions when the marquee has space constraints.
 For the purposes of this policy, a major event shall be defined as: an occasion that is open to the public and has an anticipated audience of 150 or more.
 An exception to this definition would include events having a significant interest to the university.

-There is no cost to CSUSB departments, offices, programs, or groups to have an announcement on the marquee.
+There is no cost to CSUSB departments, offices, programs or groups to have an announcement on the marquee.

 Information submitted for the marquee should meet the following criteria:

-1. The event, activity or topic must be university funded or revenue generating for the university.
+1. The event, activity or topic must be university funded or revenue generating for the university.\

 2. The event, activity or topic must be of widespread interest or importance to the campus community as well as the general public visiting the campus.

-3. 'Welcome' message to groups visiting CSUSB may be posted for the day of the visit, space permitting.
+3. "Welcome" message to groups visiting CSUSB may be posted for the day of the visit, space permitting.

 4. Congratulatory messages (such as Professor of the Year) will be posted on a case-by-case basis.